By Published On: September 21st, 2020

 • Analyze email and calendar data to understand how employees work.
 To address privacy concerns, we can get what we need from using anonymous metadata.

-In part 2 we will look at the ways in which data science and AI can support change management in the areas of training; coaching and mentoring; dashboard, reporting, and monitoring; and adaptation and benefit realization.
+In part 2 we will look at the ways in which data science and AI can support change management in the areas of:

 New articles that we post to our blog are announced in the Change Management Weekly, our digest of actionable insights for change delivered to your Inbox every Tuesday.
 To claim your free subscription, click here: